-Will the proposal actually significantly reduce any perceived risk to pedestrians?
+Will the proposal significantly reduce any perceived risk to pedestrians?

-Certainly yes.
-The relocation of the zebra crossings and the roundabout will significantly improve safety for pedestrians and all road users at this intersection.
+Yes.
+The relocation of the zebra crossings and the roundabout will improve safety for pedestrians and all road users at this intersection.

-Why has the use of traffic lights apparently been discounted?
+Why has the use of traffic lights been discounted?

-The results from our previous survey indicated that 59% were opposed to signals and so we have considered the public opinion and revised the intersection improvements.
+The results from our previous survey indicated that 59% were opposed to signals.
+We have considered the public opinion and installing a roundabout instead.

 How strong is the push from the community for this change?

-The results from our previous survey indicated that only 13% responded that no change was necessary.
+Relatively strong; only 13% of those surveyed responded that no change was necessary.